christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

 A few things you need to know before you read my book:

 -   Much of what we know of ancient history is fabricated by the Flavian emperors, Jesuits, and the Vatican.
-The Egyptian-Persian-Indian-Greek-Roman elite were Sarmatian/Saka warlords who ruled through proxy dynasties.
-Egypt, Persia, India, Greece, Rome, etc., were all under the suzerainty of Aryan Iranian-Scythian elites since at least the 17th century BC and their base of operation was on the Bosphorus river.
+The Egyptian-Persian-Indian-Greek-Roman elite were a Proto-Indo-European (PIE) Elite (Kurgan Culture) who were the horse-riding, chariot-inventing pastoralists from the Pontic-Caspian Steppe who, beginning around 4500 BC, began a systematic conquest of Europe, Anatolia, and the Indus Valley, and who ruled through proxy dynasties.
+Egypt, Persia, India, Greece, Rome, etc., were all under the suzerainty of Aryan Iranian-Scythian elites and their base of operation was on the Bosphorus river.
 -   Western Rome in Italy is a phantom empire that was invented by the Vatican.
 Western Rome was built during the Renaissance period.
 The original Rome (in Sarmatian, "Ruma" (Rome) = "Place of the Dragon" (Rhu-Ma, from Aži Dahāka, the Iranian dragon)) was located on the Bosphorus river which approximates to modern-day Crimea in southern Ukraine before moving their capital to the Bosphorus river in Anatolia or modern day Turkey.
 -   Asander, king of Bosphorus aka Julius Caesar was also Ptolemy XI Alexander II, Cleopatra's uncle, but he took on numerous other regional aliases.
 Cleopatra was also Dynamis, queen of Bosphorus.
 Mark